Felix-Kariuki/Mpesa-UI-clone-JetpackCompose/README.md

 * Push the changes to your repository

-* Create a Pull Request from your repository back to the original one
+* Create a Pull Request from your repository back to the dev branch

 [LICENSE](LICENSE)